 However, many of us who are planning outings don’t always think about safety and that includes food preparation.

-“If you’re hosting a barbecue with guests, before lighting those briquettes or firing up the gas grill, be sure to have a water source close by,” says Ross Tobleman, MD, medical director of the Emergency Department at Scott & White Hospital – Round Rock.
+“If you’re hosting a barbecue with guests, before lighting those briquettes or firing up the gas grill, be sure to have a water source close by,” said Ross Tobleman, MD, medical director of the Emergency Department at Baylor Scott & White Medical Center – Round Rock.
 “Place a hose or bucket of water that is reachable near the grill and inspect the bucket and hose to make sure they will be working properly if the need to use them arises.
 Make sure your grill is far away from any flammable objects like your outdoor walls, overhangs or patio railings.”

-Scott & White Hospital – Round Rock Executive Chef Dyrell Dilorenzo says if you’re planning a picnic and foods are not handled properly, they can cause food-borne illness.
+According to Dyrell Dilorenzo, an executive chef at Baylor Scott & White – Round Rock, if you’re planning a picnic and foods are not handled properly, they can cause food-borne illness.
 Some of his prevention tips include: